LiskArchive/lips/proposals/lip-Introduce_cross-chain_update_mechanism.md

 ### Update Validators

-Updating `sendingAccount.validators` with respect to a given `validatorUpdate` is done following the points below:
+Updating `sendingAccount.validators` with respect to a given `validatorsUpdate` is done following the points below:

 *   Update the weight of all public keys present in `keysUpdate` with the corresponding weight specified in `weightsUpdate` (elements in `keysUpdate` array correspond to weights with the same index in `weightsUpdate`).
 If the key was not present in `sendingAccount.validators` before the update, it is added to it.
 Keys are always maintained in lexicographical order.
 *   Remove all keys which have now weight `0` from `sendingAccount.validators.keys`, and remove the corresponding `0` in `sendingAccount.validators.weights`.
-*   Set `sendingAccount.validators.threshold` = `validatorUpdate.newCertificateThreshold`.
+*   Set `sendingAccount.validators.threshold` = `validatorsUpdate.newCertificateThreshold`.

 ## Backwards Compatibility